SHR3YGO3L/data-pipeline-azure/data-governance-pipeline.md

 The seamless integration with Azure Synapse Analytics enables organizations to maintain governance controls throughout the entire data processing pipeline, from raw data ingestion through complex transformations to business intelligence reporting.
 This end-to-end lineage tracking ensures that compliance requirements are met at every stage of the analytics process while providing data engineers and analysts with the visibility needed to understand data origins and transformations.
 The [Azure Synapse Analytics integration guide](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview) details advanced configuration options for production environments.

-From a cost optimization perspective, Azure Purview's consumption-based pricing model ensures that organizations only pay for actual scanning and cataloging activities, making it cost-effective for both small-scale implementations and enterprise-wide deployments.
-For new implementations, Microsoft recommends considering the [Microsoft Purview Unified Catalog](https://docs.microsoft.com/en-us/purview/unified-catalog) experience, which provides enhanced capabilities and simplified billing.
-The service's ability to schedule scans and focus on specific data sources helps optimize costs while maintaining governance coverage.

-> **Tip**: Implement incremental scanning strategies to minimize costs and processing time while maintaining current governance information.
-Use Azure Purview's built-in scheduling capabilities to scan frequently changing data sources more often than static reference data, optimizing both performance and cost effectiveness.

 ## Challenge

 Extend this data governance solution by implementing these advanced capabilities: